Dental Implants: when all teeth are missing

 Dental implants in Perth: What’s the procedure?

-STEP ONE: You will have an initial consultation with our dentist.
+You will have an initial consultation with our dentist.
 Here, you can discuss your situation in detail, have the required x-rays and plan the best course of action.
 If you both agree that dental implants are the right solution for you, time will be booked for your procedure.

 You will be given instructions to take home with you regarding oral care, and will be given temporary dentures for the interim.